rock-core/drivers-orogen-iodrivers_base/README.md

 While the runtime error support in oroGen components is usually seldom used, it does have a very good use case in device drivers.
-The semantic of the state is that of a "degraded state" (with the actual state the component is in definining how the component's function is actually degraded).
+The semantic of the state is that of a "degraded state".

 In the case of devices, it can be used when the primary function of the device is not available - for instance for reason of safety, or the presence of an